 How to use a winch safely and efficiently

 - Your winch should have included remote control and a long cord.
-Connect the plug at the cable’s end to the corresponding receptacle outside the winch.
+Connect the plug at the cable’s end to the receptacle outside the winch.
 Install the remote control in your vehicle by running the remote control cord to the driver’s seat from the winch.

 - Place the disengage lever in the appropriate position.
 The lever should have a “free spool” or “disengaged” option.
 Set the lever to release the cable, allowing you to pull it away from the winch manually.

-- Pull the winch cable as far as it will go to the anchor.
+- Pull the cable as far as it will go to the anchor.
 Pulling too much of the line out will result in unnecessary slack.
 Place the cable’s end next to the anchor.
-Also, if the winch cable fails to reach the anchor, look for a different anchor closer to your vehicle.
+Also, if the cable fails to reach the anchor, look for a different anchor closer to your vehicle.

 Protecting yourself and those around you